MakeResume

 Table of contents

-• What's the best font for a resume?
+• The best font choices for a professional resume

-• How to choose the best resume font size
+• How to choose the right font size

 • Arial